Patch Management: Unix

 Our patching process updates the Operating System with vendor-provided patches.
 In addition, patching may include updates to certain packages that we provide with the operating system, such as monitoring or backup agents.

 Patching Automation and Scheduling

-Given the number of Unix servers we manage and the time-consuming nature of patching, the Systems Support group has employed an automated patching system.
+Given the number of Unix servers we manage and the time-consuming nature of patching, the Managed Servers has employed an automated patching system.
 This automation allows us greater flexibility when scheduling patch application and provides us with a mechanism for patching systems more efficiently.
-In rare cases where some unique aspect of a managed Unix server prevents us from using this automation, we will work to have staff available for running through the process by hand.

-You can see the patching times for the servers assigned to you on this page: http://sfinfo.cit.cornell.edu/sfinfo_app/htdocs/areamgrpatch.php.
-The Area Manager can modify the patching times.
-To add a server to your list, email email@example.com.
+You can view the patching schedule for the servers assigned to you on the Patch Scheduling page.
+The Area Manager and OS Contacts assigned to a particular server can modify the patching schedule.

 Handling Patching Problems

 Customers are expected to check their applications within one business day after patching.
 After that time, our ability to back-out the patch become more limited.
 It is advisable to schedule the patching of test systems several days before production systems to provide yourself adequate time to assure that the vendor patches have not impacted your application.
 In the event that you discover problems related to patching, you should contact email@example.com immediately.